How to Get a Learners Permit in Washington State: A Teen Driver’s Guide

 Behind-the-Wheel Experience

-Log 50 total hours (10 at night) of behind-the-wheel experience during the 6-month gap until you apply for the provisional license.
+Log 50 hours (10 at night) of behind-the-wheel experience during the 6-month gap until you apply for the provisional license.

 Failing to show driving responsibility may forfeit your ability to get a license.